Rodgerskc/POEHud/README.md

   Press F1 to proceed to the next step element in the XML file.

   Press F2 to go back to the previous step element in the XML file.

+  Press F3 to proceed to the next chapter.

+  Press F4 to go bakc to the previous chapter.

   From the system tray menu, "Stop Hud" will close the Hud and bring up the config window.